Misc project options

 The following further options are also available:

-Poll over unencrypted HTTP - By default, Burp polls the Collaborator server over HTTPS, and enforces SSL trust to prevent man-in-the-middle attacks.
+- Poll over unencrypted HTTP - By default, Burp polls the Collaborator server over HTTPS, and enforces TLS trust to prevent man-in-the-middle attacks.
 If your instance of Burp is unable to poll directly over HTTPS due to network or other limitations, you can opt to poll over unencrypted HTTP.

 These settings control logging of HTTP requests and responses.
 Logging can be configured per-tool or for all Burp traffic.